pmem/rpma/examples/15-multiple-connections-SHCCH/README.md

 transferred via connection's private data.
 In general, it can be transferred via an out-of-band or the in-band channel.

+**Note**: In this example, we use the shared completion event channel for CQ for completions of send.
+We use the rpma_conn_wait() function to collect completions.

 ## Usage

 ```bash